TheBlackfreak/alx-system_engineering-devops/README.md

-This directory contains scripts to varius shell permissions
+This directory contains scripts for shell